Maligan/as3-promises-aplus/README.md

 # Promises/A+
-This is simple implimentation of Promises/A+ standart for ActionScript 3.
+This is simple implementation of Promises/A+ standart for ActionScript 3.